 strange to compile it every time.
 I mean, I don't build gcc every time

 I want to compile a C program either, so why should I build romcc every time?

-In fact, if we find a bug in romcc now and fix it, we can point
+In fact, if we find a bug in romcc now and fix it, we

 use revision XX from subversion and they are fine.
 I dont want to take

 the overhead of explaining people they have to update their debian

 package or switch the build process to use the "builtin version" for a